Some things go up and some things go down.

 Despite the rapid increases in wireless bandwidth, compression and associated technologies an interesting new development is taking the opposite approach.

 Ultra Link Processing concentrates on range and persistence, eschewing high bandwidth for low power usage and the ability to operate for extreme time intervals with a minute amount of power.
 Bandwidth is tiny, about 50 bits per second, but the power management allows devices to remain in use for 20 years.
-Onramp Wireless are targeting smart energy grids, with a range of nearly 50 miles and ability to penetrate underground it is hoped that it will support transmission of low bandwidth data such as meter readings.
+Onramp Wireless is targeting smart energy grids, with a range of nearly 50 miles and the ability to penetrate underground it is hoped that it will support the transmission of low bandwidth data such as meter readings.

 A trial network in San Diego has demonstrated that just 35 base stations can collect data from a 4,000 square mile area.

 These are the key system highlights, which set this technology apart:

 - Greater than 40 miles (65 km) line-of-sight range, and up to 10 miles (16 km) to underground locations.

 - RPMA, a unique multiple access method with an order of magnitude capacity improvements, and demodulation of up to a thousand incoming signals, below the noise floor, every frame.